Maithy-a/Maithy-a/README.md

 # Welcome

 Hi there!
-I'm **Bonface Maithya**, an enthusiastic student and aspiring full-stack developer currently pursuing a Major in Information Technology at **Jomo Kenyatta University of Agriculture and Technology**.
+I'm **Bonface Maithya**, an enthusiastic student and aspiring full-stack developer currently pursuing a Bachelors of Science in Information Technology at **Jomo Kenyatta University of Agriculture and Technology**.

 I'm passionate about leveraging technology to create impactful digital solutions.
 Through academic and personal projects, I’ve developed skills in: